-As part of the University’s efforts to create an educational and work environment that is inclusive, supportive, and rich in diversity, members of the Michigan Tech community are invited to apply for the Diversity-In-Action Micro-Grant.
+As part of Michigan Tech’s efforts to create an educational and work environment that is inclusive, supportive, and rich in diversity, members of the Michigan Tech community are invited to apply for the Diversity-In-Action Micro-Grant.

 The amount of the award will vary, depending on the nature of the project proposed and the number of meritorious applications received with a maximum amount of $5000.
 These micro-grants are funded and administered by the Tech Forward Diversity and Inclusion initiative team with a total investment of $50,000 per year for five years.